vvaltchev/tilck/docs/contributing.md

 a "skeleton change" with empty functions, in certain cases.
-If changes to pre-existing functions can be split in smaller still-working steps that are logically separated, using dedicated commits would be the way to go. **NOTE:** in case it wasn't completely clear: with model 2 we do **not** care about the actual steps that the developer did to get to the final change, as many people believe.
-That series of steps is typically driven by trial-and-error and is awful to have in the git history because it is full of mistakes.
+If changes to pre-existing functions can be split in smaller still-working steps that are logically separated, using dedicated commits would be the way to go. **NOTE:** in case it wasn't completely clear: with model 2 we do **not** want to see the *actual* steps that the developer did to get the code in the final shape, as many people believe.
+That series of steps is typically driven by trial-and-error and is awful to have in the git history, because it is full of mistakes and causes only confusion to any future readers.
 The series of steps that must be presented in model 2 is the a series of micro-changes that tell a *perfect story*, where the author already knows *everything* and there are no mistakes immediately followed by fixes (clearly, we can have fixes after the series is merged, but that's OK).
 Because of that, model 2 is way harder to follow compared to model 1: it's because it requires people to write changes that extend both in *space* (files and lines) and *time* (commits).
 Doing that, often means re-writing from scratch the whole change, step by step, once it's finished and it's clear how to make it *right*.

 **Model 2** is *superior* compared to model 1 because it makes the reviews and the later reading, debugging or bisect easier: that's why it's used by the **Linux kernel community**.
 However, it